 Secretary – The Secretary shall be responsible for the official records of the Council.
 It shall be the duty of the Secretary to record and preserve the minutes of Council meetings, making them available to the membership in a timely manner following each meeting, and perform such other duties as ordinarily pertain to this office.
 Upon retirement from office, the Secretary shall turn over all original Council records and property to the archives.
 Copies of Council records and property necessary for the timely continuation of Council business shall be turned over to the successor.

-Membership Liaison – It shall be the duty of the Membership Liaison to receive membership data from the fiscal agent; maintain the official membership roster; provide updates to the Webmaster for inclusion on the Council's website; and perform such other duties as ordinarily pertain to this office.
-Upon retirement from office, the Membership Liaison shall turn over all original Council records and property to the archives.
+Membership Liaison(s) – It shall be the duty of the Membership Liaison(s) to receive membership data from the fiscal agent; maintain the official membership roster; provide updates to the Webmaster for inclusion on the Council's website; and perform such other duties as ordinarily pertain to this office.
+Upon retirement from office, the Membership Liaison(s) shall turn over all original Council records and property to the archives.
 Copies of Council records and property necessary for the timely continuation of Council business shall be turned over to the successor.

 Finance Treasurer – The Finance Treasurer shall prepare a budget of estimated income and estimated expenditures for the next year and submit it to the Council for adoption at the November regular membership meeting.
 An adopted budget shall stand as the limit of expenditures for the respective purposes unless otherwise ordered by action of the Council.
-The fficer(s) shall review the dues schedule and submit a recommendation for the next year to the Council for adoption at the November regular membership meeting.
-The fficer(s) shall recommend for consideration by the Council fiscal policy and procedure for the smooth coordination of Council operations with the fiscal agent.
+The Officer(s) shall review the dues schedule and submit a recommendation for the next year to the Council for adoption at the November regular membership meeting.
+The Officer(s) shall recommend for consideration by the Council fiscal policy and procedure for the smooth coordination of Council operations with the fiscal agent.

 Education and Programs Officer(s) – The Education and Programs Officer(s) shall develop educational and training opportunities, including curriculum and materials, that support the mission of the Council.
 Officer(s) will keep members of the Council abreast of trends, developments, resources and techniques of the conservation and preservation professions.
-The fficer(s) shall seek consensus from the Council in regards to participation in or support of outside educational opportunities.
-Education and Programs fficer(s) work closely with Marketing and Outreach fficer(s) to raise awareness of OPC-supported educational opportunities.
+The Officer(s) shall seek consensus from the Council in regards to participation in or support of outside educational opportunities.
+Education and Programs Officer(s) work closely with Marketing and Outreach Officer(s) to raise awareness of OPC-supported educational opportunities.

 Marketing and Outreach Officer(s) – The Marketing and Outreach Officer(s) shall actively work on member recruitment, partnering with all appropriate agencies to promote the Council and its mission.
-The fficer(s) shall coordinate ongoing and unified public relations activities to promote the Council to funding agencies and the general public.
+The Officer(s) shall coordinate ongoing and unified public relations activities to promote the Council to funding agencies and the general public.
 Activities may include statewide press releases, assisting members working with local editorial boards, partnering and collaborating with agencies whose missions support Council goals for advocacy efforts.
-The fficer(s) shall oversee the design, maintenance, and content of the Council's website and social media platforms.
+The Officer(s) shall oversee the design, maintenance, and content of the Council's website and social media platforms.

 Revision 2, Add Community Liason